dublado/csabapalfi.github.io/_posts/2014-01-27-reactive-and-buses-for-mobile.md

 ## Useful tips

 Then we got some useful tips on thing to watch out for.
 It's important to **cleanup subscriptions**.
-It's a good idea to **signal the end of a stream** somehow (e.g by sending a stream is over message - this shows some similarity to the poison pill message used in Akka to kill actors).
+It's a good idea to **signal the end of a stream** somehow (e.g by sending a stream is over message - this shows some similarity to the poison pill message used in Akka to terminate actors).
 An interesting problem Maciej highlighted numerous times during the talk is how you handle **events published before subscription** or how you get **initial values** for mutable data modified by streams of messages.